Soft and Fluffy Sourdough English Muffins Recipe

 Make the Dough:

-2. Add heaping active starter and honey to a large bowl.
-Slowly pour the warm milk mixture into the bowl and stir with a Danish Dough Whisk or your hand until combined.
+2. Add the active starter and honey to a large bowl.
+Slowly pour the warm milk mixture into the bowl and stir with a Danish dough whisk or your hand until combined.

 3. Next, add the flour and salt to the liquid and stir until a rough dough forms.
 Be sure to scrape the sides of the bowl for the extra flour.
 You will need to use your hands to incorporate the last bit of the flour into the dough.
-Cover the dough with a damp tea towel, plastic wrap, or my favorite, a reusable shower cap.
+Cover the dough with a damp tea towel or plastic wrap.
 Leave to rest for 30 minutes.

 4. After the dough has rested, knead the dough for 20 seconds by pulling a piece of the edge of the dough, folding it towards the center, and pushing it down with the heel of your hand.
 Repeat for 20 seconds.